-If you have a Google+ page set up for your business, the format of location an contact details should match what you have on every page of your website for local SEO.
+If you have a Google business page set up for your business, the format of location an contact details should match what you have on every page of your website for local SEO.

 You can not rely on your visitors using the latest browser version, or the same browser that you use, so make sure your website can be viewed in older versions of all browsers.
 This is what we check for: